CORIN (VARIABLE WIDEBAND) GENE: SUNSHINE BRITISH SHORTHAIRS/LONGHAIRS

 Wide band affects the warm band in agouti hairs.
 Golden and copper cats have a uniform colour along the hair strand, except for a less commonly seen 3D pattern within the wideband, in shades of golden.
 Most golden BSH/BLH have been selected for a uniformly shaded colour and are genetically ticked.
 The question is, should golden be used for all wideband non-silver cats regardless of which wideband gene(s) is present, or should copper be used for wbBRI (CORIN wideband British), and what name should be used for BSL/BLH with wbSIB (CORIN wideband Siberian sunshine variant)?
 This would mean breeders would have to DNA test and register cats based on which wideband gene(s) they have, rather than based on visual appearance!

-Regular black golden classic tabbies are born with black pigment with golden cheeks, not beige pigment.
-As they mature, they become orange (rather than yellow) beneath, with brown tipping over the orange areas, and white tipping over the yellow areas.
+Regular black golden classic tabbies are born with black pigment with golden cheeks, against beige pigment.
+As they mature, they become orange (rather than yellow) beneath, with dark tipping over the orange areas, and white tipping over the yellow areas.

 sunshine british shorthair/longhair